The Human Thread

 For many years I thought I was writing about different things.

 One novel explored industrial Wales.
-Another examined memory, motive, and the hidden forces that shape human behaviour.
-Alongside them came essays, historical research, and photographs of places that seemed to carry traces of the people who had lived there.
+Another examined memory, motive and conduct.
+Alongside them came essays, historical studies and companion works that expanded the worlds from which those stories emerged.

-I realised they were all part of the same search.
+Yet gradually I realised they were all part of the same enquiry.

-I was trying to understand what shapes human lives.
+I was searching for what shapes human lives.

 History is often told through events, institutions, and remarkable individuals.
 But it is lived through ordinary people: through the choices they make, the losses they endure, the places they call home, and the stories they tell themselves and one another.